McLean Hospital 115 Mill Street Belmont, MA 02478

 For young woman who have completed the intensive program and are still in need of 24-hour care we also offer intensive step-down care.
 Access to this less-intensive level of care is offered once the treatment team has determined the individual is clinically ready to transition into the program.
 The length of stay is determined by the care team and is largely based on individual treatment goals.

-The program, which accepts up to 15 participants at a time, provides an intensive daily treatment structure which allows for faster skill acquisition.
+Our day program accepts up to 15 participants at a time and provides an intensive daily treatment structure which facilitates faster skill acquisition.
 We focus on identifying behaviors that may hinder an individual’s capacity to advance to the outpatient treatment setting while teaching new skills that support ongoing healthy functioning.

-Program components include DBT skills groups, individual DBT therapy, group therapy, skills coaching, and parent guidance.
+Program components include group therapy especially DBT skills groups, individual DBT therapy, transitional/vocational therapy, expressive arts therapy, skills coaching for students and their parents, and a weekly two-hour parent skills training and support group.
 Our expert clinical team also offers medication consultation, family therapy, and specialized consultations.
 Groups are kept to a small size, with one-on-one skills coaching readily available.

-Our DBT+prolonged exposure (DBT+PE) specialty track provides focused treatment for those suffering from PTSD or trauma.
+Our clinicians are all trained in DBT+prolonged exposure (DBT+PE) which provides focused treatment for those suffering from PTSD (post-traumatic stress disorder) or trauma.
 The DBT+PE protocol aims to help patients stop avoidance and instead confront trauma-related thoughts and situations using therapeutic strategies to effectively process the trauma.
-This track offers a combination of DBT+PE treatment and education sessions to teach participants to successfully utilize their DBT skills.
-We provide both individualized and group therapy, as well as parent support, strategies, and resources.
+We offer a combination of DBT+PE treatment and education sessions to teach participants to successfully utilize their DBT skills.
+We provide both individualized and group therapy, as well as parent support.